ar6841/OtsuSegmentation/README.md

 # OtsuSegmentation
-An algorithm to highlight the different regions in an image.
+An algorithm to highlight the different regions in an image using an extended version of Otsu's statistical thresholding.
+The different regions in an image are grouped into a greyscale value, depending on how many regions were found, the output shows the number of regions and corresponding greyscale value of each region.

 ## Dependencies